a-b-street/abstreet/docs/design.md

 Driving and walking layer are both kind of broken, since they know about parking spots and bus stops.
 Feels like they need to be dumb, mechanical layers that're guided by higher-level behaviors, which understand trips and such.

+Could be simpler to flatten.
+Call each sim and dont affect other sims, then process all events last to do transitions. except maybe one sim expects the transition to happen immediately, so have to process events between each one?

+Just to kind of document the dependency/call-chain right now...

+- sim step
+	- TODO spawner step
+	- driving step
+		- router
+			- transit.get_action_when_stopped_at_end
+				- this changes bus state (wouldnt it be nicer to
+		- foreach parked car as a result, add to parking sim and tell spawner that car reached spot

+ask: a way to statically or at runtime print the call-chain, stopping at std libs?
+	- whenever we push onto events, dump stack?

+for each api method in each sim, manually look at its call chain

+- transit
+	- create_empty_route, get_route_starts, bus_created
+		- spawn.seed_bus_route
+			- sim.seed_bus_route
+	- get_action_when_stopped_at_end (changes bus state, returns new path), get_dist_to_stop_at
+		- router.react_before_lookahead
+			- driving per car react
+				- driving step
+	- step (lots of state transitions happen here, but call stack is simple!)
+- walking
+	- ped_joined_bus
+		- transit.step

+A good measue of how well-structured the code is: how hard would it be to add a few more delays / states, like time after parking the car (out of the way of the driving sim) but before getting out of the car?

 ## Routers, lookahead, cars as FSMs